 - Providing assistance to cope with and contain trauma-related symptoms

-- Building strengths and resilience to be able to cope with the current situation and the future once their protection claim is decided
+- Building strengths and resilience to be able to manage their current situation as well as the future once their protection claim is decided

 STTARS works in partnership with other key service providers to: